xnvme/xnvme/docs/getting_started/index.rst

 interaction.

-The task of getting started with **xNVMe** will take you through :ref:`sec-building` with a companion section on :ref:`sec-building-toolchain` prerequisites, followed by a section describing runtime requirements in :ref:`sec-gs-system-config`, ending with an example of :ref:`sec-building-example`.
+The task of getting started with **xNVMe** will take you through :ref:`sec-gs-building` with a companion section on :ref:`sec-building-toolchain` prerequisites, followed by a section describing runtime requirements in :ref:`sec-gs-system-config`, ending with an example of :ref:`sec-gs-building-example`.

 .. toctree::